AmySpark-NG/AmySpark-ng/README.md

 - [Average Discord.js-v13 bot](https://github.com/AmySpark-NG/AverageDiscordBot) - A little template on how to build your own discord bot (text tutorial included) <br> ^ Made with **Javascript**

-- [UnityIntegrationFunzies](https://github.com/AmySpark-NG/UnityIntegrationFunzies) - Repository with some tutorials on how to integrate Unity with different libraries and packages
+- [UnityIntegrationFunzies](https://github.com/AmySpark-NG/UnityIntegrationFunzies) - Repository with some tutorials on how to integrate Unity with different libraries and packages<br>
 ^ Using **C#** & **Unity**

 - [Marktonator](https://markjam.repl.co/) - Coming soon